lisapel/Calculator/README.md

 # Calculator in Swing
 Handles basic functions as + ,- ,* ,/ ,% ,^ , sqrt and parentheses.
+Calculates based on order of operations.

-Cannot yet handle parentheses > 2.
+Cannot yet handle all inputs of parentheses.